Projects

 The wave equation is also well-suited for numerical simulation, and is a good starting point for learning computational physics.

-I've revisited this simulation several times to explore different languages and rendering approaches:
+I've revisited this simulation several times with different languages and graphics frameworks to compare their performance:

 Simulating the wave equation works by splitting space up into a grid of tiny cells.
 You define the value of the field (the quantity you care about, like height, pressure, etc.) at each cell, as well as how quickly the value is changing there (the "velocity").
 Then you start moving forward in time by small steps.
 For every time step, at each cell, you update the field value using the velocity, and you update the velocity using the acceleration.